 Go apple picking: Spend some time walking and picking apples, berries, cherries, pears, etc at a farm nearby.
 Many orchards or pumpkin patches have coupons available, so be sure to check the local newspaper.
 Once you are done collecting your bounty, take it home and cook up an awesome meal or dessert, like these applesauce sundaes!

 Build something together: Work together to put together a table or bookcase that you've been wanting in your home.
 The investment in what to build might be more than $20 but you can save the cost of having someone else assemble it for you.
 Go into Wal-Mart or Target and look at their furniture, too.
-Most of it is reasonably priced and good quality.
-I've found some really inexpensive furniture on Amazon too!
+Most of it is reasonably priced and durable for people that don't have 4 boys that are pros at breaking the unbreakable… I've found some really inexpensive furniture on Amazon too!

 Being together and having fun doesn't have to cost a fortune.
 All you have to do is be a little creative and think outside the box to find new and different opportunities to connect on a whole other level!